xbytemx/presentaciones/bugcon24-topten_cloud_misconfig/content/main.md

 ---
+### Fighting with pointers, but is not C

+- Services that point to no-existing/no-where:
+  - Resources with unique names inside the CSP, was deleted but has references
-### You lease/delete an IP or a domain, but still has references
+  - Resources that are released but still has references

+---
+### Common takeovers

 AWS S3 bucket takeover [https://infosecwriteups.com/aws-s3-subdomain-takeover-79d705cc3553](https://infosecwriteups.com/aws-s3-subdomain-takeover-79d705cc3553)

 AWS EIP takeover